breard-r/acmed-wiki/en/Hooks-And-Groups.md

 [//]: # (notice and this notice are preserved.
 This file is offered as-is,)
 [//]: # (without any warranty.)

+# Hooks and Groups

 As computing environments vary widely, it is necessary for ACMEd to be adaptable.
 That is accomplished with ACMEd's ability to run shell commands or call custom scripts for any required certificate processing.
 In the world of ACMEd, these custom commands are called `hooks`.

----

 ## Phases of Execution